API documentation

 Server hardening check.
 After configuring a firewall, run a fast scan from the server to confirm only intended ports are open.
 Add the curl command to a post-deployment script.

 Mail server verification.
 Check whether port 25 is open and reachable from outside the network.
-Most cloud-hosted scanners block port 25, making this test impossible from those platforms.
+The result reflects the same view other mail servers get when delivering to the host.

 CI/CD integration.
 Add a port scan step to deployment pipelines.
 POST to start a scan, poll until complete, and fail the pipeline if unexpected ports are found open.